cub-has-injected/gpt3/README.md

 *It's too slow, because I didn't used cogs and other optimizing things.*

 Use an English language when you are using it to avoid any problems.
-Additional: DALL-E picture logging is works but any cyrillic language turns into "???".
+Additional: DALL-E picture logging is works but any cyrillic language turns into "???" on selfhost.

 ## I'm searching for logs!
-GPT-3: chatgpt_discord_bot.log
+- GPT-3: chatgpt_discord_bot.log

-DALL-E 2.0: dalle_discord_bot.log
+- DALL-E 2.0: dalle_discord_bot.log

 ## Don't forget!
 If you want to use GPT-3 in future or make it better, please do an fork on GitHub.